Work With Us

 Designers collaborate closely with their non-profit client, carefully listening to the client's needs to create tailored solutions.
 Using design tools like Figma, they guide projects through the entire design process, including research, ideation, wireframing, prototyping, etc. Along the way, designers hand off their designs to developers, while remaining available to address any feasibility concerns.
 Projects vary in scope, from website rebranding to internal software tools, providing a dynamic range of challenges.
 On average, designers dedicate 5-7 hours per week to TSE activities.

-The TSE Early Start Training (TEST) program provides students from underprivileged backgrounds who have little to no technical development/design experience with a first step into exploring software engineering and UI/UX design.
-TEST developers and designers will learn the fundamentals of their domain while working on beginner-level internal projects for TSE.
-The program lasts for the school year, after this period TEST members can choose whether or not they'd like to be evaluated to potentially become TSE developers and designers.
+The TSE Early Start Training (TEST) program provides students from underprivileged backgrounds who have absolutely no technical development/design experience with a first step into exploring software engineering or UI/UX design.
+TEST developers and designers will learn the fundamentals of their domain while working on beginner-level projects.
+The program lasts for the school year, then after this period TEST members can potentially become TSE developers and designers.

 The projects TEST developers and designers work on varies year-to-year based on member preferences and TEST Lead input.
 In the past, we've had both collaborative projects and individual ones.
 These projects combine all of the skills you learn throughout the year into something you can be proud of and show off.